ComradDoge/DogeEU4/README.md

 --- 1444 Vanilla bookmark provinces finished, there might be some discrepancies so feel free to report (rulers, cores, provinces).
 The major difference, however is that some religion was kept to provide flavour.
 Africa kept most of the new religions, but other regions got theirs scaled down considerably.
 --- Added missions for: Silesia (minor), Texas (medium), Canada(huge), Mexico(huge), Colombia/Venezuela (minor), Australia (medium)
 --- 12 new loading screens
+--- Industrial Age Italy Unification req changed to control of the region rather than only cultural

 Governing Capacity
 --- Governing capacity from tech lowered 250>150